Stanley Eugene Schleenbaker

 Stan Schleenbaker, singer, pastor, pilot, and businessman, was best known in music for his extensive involvement with male quartet singing for over 25 years, particularly for his seven years as first tenor in the Faith for Today male quartet.

-Stan was born and raised in Lancaster, Pennsylvania, one of four sons of Walter Franklin and Florence Elizabeth Bowman Schleenbaker.
+Stan was born on April 22, 1930 and raised in Lancaster, Pennsylvania, the fourth of four sons of Walter Franklin and Florence Elizabeth Bowman Schleenbaker.
 Music was an important part of life in their home.
 Stan recently wrote about his childhood and how he became a singer:

 I can't remember any time there was not a grand piano in our home.
 Mother played but not seriously.
 My brother Bob studied piano for 8 years and had a light delicate touch.
 When Mother offered to give me some kind of music lessons, I chose guitar because I had heard enough of Bob's practicing.
 The studies didn't last long.

 I trace my start as a singer to an incident that happened at a Friday evening vesper program during my sophomore year at Shenandoah Valley Academy.
 I and two of my friends had arrived early for the meeting so we could sit in the back row, a preferred place for the boys.

 Some faculty members came and sat right in front of us, a stressful situation.
 One of these was the English teacher, who also happened to be the daughter of the principal.
 During the singing of one of the hymns, she suddenly turned around and asked, "Who has that beautiful tenor voice?"
 After I sheepishly confessed, she observed, "You're going to go someplace with a voice like that."

 I teamed up with three other classmates and formed the Sophomore Quartet, one that stayed together through the next three years, renaming ourselves each year until we graduated as the venerable Senior Quartet.
 I also sang in the choir.